David H. Ellison, MD, FASN

 KidneyCure Board of Directors

-He has served ASN in numerous roles, including membership on its Awards, Basic Science, Education, Abstract Review and Selection, Nominating, and Recertification Task Force Committees, and as organizer for Kidney Week Programs and Symposiums.
+He has served ASN in numerous roles, including a term as At Large Councilor, as well as membership on its Awards, Basic Science, Education, Abstract Review and Selection, Nominating, and Recertification Task Force Committees, and as organizer for Kidney Week Programs and Symposiums.
 In addition to his ASN efforts, Dr. Ellison has held many leadership positions for various industry councils, studies, and research projects.
 He is currently a consulting editor for Hypertension and was an associate editor for the Journal of the American Society of Nephrology (JASN).